JUSTSAIF/crypto-kun/README.md

 ##### More Commands :
     - !info  : Show all BOT Commands
     - !sheeh : donate to me
-    - !hmm   : About The Creator of BOT
+    - !hmm   : About Me